KM Counseling Services, PLLC

 The length of time a child will attend counseling is dependent on several things including the issues the child is experiencing, the severity of symptoms, the frequency of sessions, and the child's goals.
 The counselor and parent/guardian as well as the child (when age appropriate) will together discuss progress towards goals throughout the therapeutic process to decide when termination from counseling is appropriate.

-Counseling sessions are $100 for the initial session and each 50 minute session there after for our fully licensed counselors.
+Counseling sessions are $150 for the initial session and $125 for each 50 minute session there after for our fully licensed counselors.
 See Insurance and Fee Tab for a current list of insurances accepted.
 Depending on the insurance, there may be a co-payment due for each session.
 Amount of co-payments vary depending on insurance plan and carriers.
 Deductibles are required to be met by some insurance providers before the insurance will cover sessions.
 Prior to the first session, your insurance will be checked for benefits and to determine the out of pocket cost of sessions.

 A Licensed Professional Counselor Intern (LPC-Intern) is a professional who has completed an approved masters program, related practicum experience and passed the National Counselor Exam in order to be approved for a temporary license as an LPC-Intern.
 The Intern must then complete a total of 3,000 hours under the supervision of a Licensed Professional Counselor Supervisor (LPC-S) in order to apply to receive a full license as an LPC.
 LPC-Interns are able to perform much in the same way an LPC can while under the supervision of an LPC-S. For more information and background on the Interns check out the "Meet the Counselors" page listed under "Home" tab at the top of the page.